klu2300030639/intelligent-transportation-system-using-deep-neural-networks/README.md

 - Road Safety Analysis

 ## Conference Publication
-Accepted (Provisional) at the International Conference on AI-Powered Technology Integration for Sustainability (AI-PTIS 2026).
+This work has been provisionally accepted for presentation and publication at the International Conference on AI-Powered Technology Integration for Sustainability (AI-PTIS 2026).

 ## Future Work
 - Improve small-object detection accuracy.